Nuitka/Nuitka/Developer_Manual.rst

 * ``nuitka_src``

-  Where do the static C++ parts of Nuitka live.
-These provide e.g. the implementation of compiled function, generators, and other helper codes, this will point to where ``nuitka.build`` lives normally-
+  Where do the include files and static C++ parts of Nuitka live.
+These provide e.g. the implementation of compiled function, generators, and other helper codes, this will point to where ``nuitka.build`` package lives normally.

 * ``result_base``